MailTape/MailTape-v1/_posts/2018-11-18-Sara-Serpa.md

 # Sara Serpa's selection

-## Bela Bartok – Violin Duets, N.28 — Sorrow
+## Béla Bartók – Violin Duets, N.28 — Sorrow
 _Sara Serpa_: **"**I have been learning Bela Bartok's vocal music for a year now, and it has been an incredible experience.
 I practiced the Mikrokosmos for Piano when I was a child, but this immersive practice has exposed me more to his music and compositions, and I just love it.
 From the vocal works, I started digging more into his instrumental music, and this particular violin duet has been on my mind for a while now.**"**

 ## [Fanta Damba](https://en.wikipedia.org/wiki/Fanta_Damba) & Batourou Sekou Kouyaté – Tatou